aipmhub/chat-plugin-sdk/docs/quick-start/plugin-settings.md

 }
 ```

-After enabling this plugin, LobeChat will display an input box for entering the SerpAPI API Key, as shown in the image below:
+After enabling this plugin, AiPMChat will display an input box for entering the SerpAPI API Key, as shown in the image below:

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/265733057-9043ce79-0e78-40bc-98fa-be594eaa9212.png)